-REPORT OF J OINT SELECT COMMITTEE Mr. Speaker (or Mr. President): "Your Joint-Select Committee appointed to o notify the Governor-Elect of the organization of the Legislature and to arrange for the message of the reti ring Governor and the inaugural address of the Governor-Elect respectfully report: That the Hon , retiring Governor, is ready to appear before the Joint Session and deliver his message, and that the Governor-Elect, the Hon is ready to appear before the Joint Session to deliver his ina igural address.
+REPORT OF J IOINT SELECT COMMITTEE Mr. Speaker (or Mr. President): to notify the Governor-Elect of the organization of the Legislature ē ē iring Governor and the inaugural address of the Governor-Elect, , retiring Governor, is ready to appear before the Joint Session and deliver his message, and that the Governor-Elect, the Hon is ready to appear before the Joint Session to deliver his ina ugural address.
 Respectfully submitted.
 Committee on part of Senate Committee on part of House